nicksettoon/4103_CLOCK-page-replacement/README.md

 Page Faults on WRITE: number of page misses on write references.

-Cummulative memory access time: total time spent accessing pages on page hit
+Cummulative memory access time: total time spent accessing pages(incremented on page hit and on page swap in)

 Cummulative time spent swapping pages in: total time spent waiting for page arrival in memory.